michalizn/multifunction-speaker/README.md

 - Select compatible audio board in `menuconfig` > `Audio HAL`.
 - Set up the Wi-Fi connection by running `menuconfig` > `Example Configuration` and filling in `WiFi SSID` and `WiFi Password`.

-Load and run the example:

-- The audio board will first connect to the Wi-Fi.
-- Then the board will start playing automatically.